 Article 4 Provision of information and due diligence

-1. Employer is obligated to provide Emprof with all (further) information which may reasonably be of importance to the conciliation in a timely manner.
+1. Employer is obligated to provide Emprof with all (further) information which may reasonably be of importance to the recruitment in a timely manner.

-2. Employer is obligated to exercise due diligence with regard to the candidate and all information regarding the conciliation.
+2. Employer is obligated to exercise due diligence with regard to the candidate and all information regarding the recruitment.

 3. Both parties are obligated to confidentiality with regard to all information which was obtained within the scope of their agreement from each other or any other source.